cersonsky-lab/website/internal/reproducible-comp.md

 And specific environments can be invoked on target platforms by running either
 * `pixi run -e gpu *command*` or
 * `pixi run -e cpu *command*`

+A few other tips:

+1. If using python, you should generally not use `pip install` to install packages when working in a pixi environment, as the `pixi.toml` file will not update to account for the new dependency.
+Instead, use `pixi add <package>` or, if the package if only available on `PyPi`, `pixi add --pypi <package>`.

+2. Pixi environments are compatible with VSCode - if you create a pixi environment using `pixi init` and add python using `pixi add python`, the python version that you installed as a part of your pixi environmnet will show up as the recommended interpreter.
+It will be called "default" by default.
+If using a Python notebook in VSCode, go to the notebook, hit "Select Kernel" in the top right corner, then "Python Environments".
+You should see your python environment as the recommended environment.

+3. Sending a pixi environment to a friend is easy.
+Just make sure that your pixi.toml and pixi.lock files are being tracked in git.
+Then, if your friend clones your repository, they can reproduce your environment bit-for-bit with just `pixi install`.